Soft Rum Raisin Buns: A Bread Machine Recipe

-Sneak Preview: Make these Soft Rum Raisin Buns in your bread machine or stand mixer.
+Sneak Preview: Mix these Raisin Rum Buns in your bread machine or stand mixer.
+Shape by hand and bake in your oven for a special treat.
 Rum-flavored icing and raisins are the stars of the show.

 Rum Buns with Raisins ready to eat.Pin